Mobilité Francophone

 Can I apply for this work permit following the Working Holiday if I already work for the employer?

-Definitely yes, if you have already used the Working Holiday work permit, you can use this Mobilité Francophone work permit after.
-The employer only has to complete all the steps in the employer portal to get an ‘offer of employment number’.
-Then you apply for this work permit online.
+Yes, absolutely.
+If you’ve already used a Working Holiday work permit, you can still apply for a Mobilité Francophone work permit afterward.
+Your employer must first complete all required steps in the Employer Portal to obtain an offer of employment number.
+Once that’s done, you can apply for the work permit online.

 If I still have a valid work permit, will I get maintained status if I apply for this work permit?

-Yes, if you apply for the Mobilité Francophone work permit before your current work permit expires maintained status applies:
+Yes.
+If you apply for a Mobilité Francophone work permit before your current work permit expires, you will have maintained status (formerly known as implied status).

 Very important!